About

 The Columbus Medical Research Foundation (CMRF) was founded in 1957 by Norman O. Rothermich MD and was under his leadership for the first 28 years.

-During the period from 1957 through the early 1990's, the CMRF received some donations, but its primary financial support was in the form of grants issued by various pharmaceutical companies.
-These grants provided funding for the CMRF to conduct clinical trials and drug studies for arthritis and rheumatism using the newly-developed treatments by these companies.
-Dr. Rothermich established, at the same time, a clinic located at the Columbus Medical Center (1211 Dublin Rd, Columbus, OH) for indigent patients suffering from arthritis and other auto-immune diseases.
-The physicians there, including Norman O. Rothermich, MD, Waldemar J. Bergen MD, Vol K. Phillips MD, Marvin H. Thomas MD, and Sterling Hedrick MD, agreed to donate their time and expertise every Thursday afternoon to administer professional care for these people.
+At the same time, Dr. Rothermich established a clinic located at the Columbus Medical Center (1211 Dublin Rd, Columbus, OH) to provide care for indigent patients suffering from arthritis and other auto-immune diseases.
+Dr. Rothermich appealed to his fellow physicians to join him in donating their time to treat these patients.
+In response, Waldemar J. Bergen MD, Vol K. Phillips MD, Marvin H. Thomas MD, and Sterling Hedrick MD, agreed to volunteer their services every Thursday afternoon.
 The drugs were provided by the pharmaceutical companies.
-Hence, the indigent patients received state-of-the-art treatment at the relatively low cost of $2 per patient.
-These patients were referred by their family doctors and came from all over Ohio, many from Portsmouth and Jackson and the Appalachian areas.
+Hence, the indigent patients received state-of-the-art treatment at the nominal cost of $2 per patient.
+These patients were referred by their family doctors and came from all over Ohio, many from Portsmouth, Jackson, and other Appalachian communities.
 At one time, this clinic cared for over 150 patients.

 Left arrow